asml-actions/ms-teams-notification/README.md

 # ms-teams-notification
-Internal action to send a notification to MS Teams
+Internal action to send a notification to MS Teams.
+Note: the runner that is used for sending the notification must be able to connect to the internet, since MS Teams is cloud hosted.

 # Inputs